 Current news, information and trends in the commercial motor freight industry covering trucking, freight lines and carriers, logistics and classification.

-Trucking tonnage saw its first decline since February, with the American Trucking Associations (ATA) reporting today that its advance seasonally adjusted (SA) For-Hire Truck Tonnage Index slipped 0.6 percent in May.
+Trucking tonnage saw its second decline since February, with the American Trucking Associations (ATA) reporting that its advance seasonally adjusted (SA) For-Hire Truck Tonnage Index decreased 1.4 percent in June.

 Posted 07/30 · 01:56 PM · LM Editorial